Animal and Pet FAQ

 How do I report an animal bite?

-Any victim bitten by a warm-blooded animal or owner of any animal which bites a human or another animal should immediately report that incident by calling the Animal Control Unit (515) 283-4811 or the Des Moines Police Department (515) 283-4811.
+Any victim bitten by a warm-blooded animal or owner of any animal which bites a human or another animal should immediately report that incident by calling the Des Moines Police Department at (515) 283-4811.

 How do I report a stray dog?